AndrosDe/ploerr/README.md

 ## Future Implementation
 * offer more payment options
+* search and sort function if more products are added
 * update the model for products by splitting it into two connected models:
   * one for product: Plörr, Plörr Lau
   * one for the container: Single Can, Sixpack, 4x Sixpack, 10l-keg, 25l-keg, 50l-keg